Southwest Airlines Flight 1455: Injuries

 Of the 142 people on board, 2 passengers sustained serious injuries; 41 passengers and the captain sustained minor injuries; and 94 passengers, 3 flight attendants, and the first officer sustained no injuries.
+However, there were 67 people nearby.
 The airplane sustained extensive exterior damage and some internal damage to the passenger cabin.

 The 737 struck a vehicle on Hollywood Way, pinning the vehicle's hood under the aircraft.
 However, the vehicle's two occupants (the driver and her four-year-old daughter) were not injured.
 No other ground injuries were reported.

 During the accident sequence, the forward service door (1R) escape slide inflated inside the airplane; the nose gear collapsed; and the forward dual flight attendant jumpseat, which was occupied by two flight attendants, partially collapsed.

 The inflated escape slide blocked both forward doors from being used to evacuate the aircraft, and prevented two flight attendants seated on the forward jumpseat from assisting the evacuation.
 There was no fire, but had there been a fire, this malfunctioning slide would have dramatically affected the survivability of the occupants.
 As a result of this occurrence, the NTSB issued a safety recommendation to replace the slide cover latch brackets on forward slide compartments of all older Boeing 737 models with the latch brackets installed on later models.